Illedan/BOTG-Refree/README.md

 - Dead hero in a bush, makes enemies in the same bush visible.
 Lasts the rest of the game.
 - Printing `MOVE NaN NaN`
 - 2 heroes killing a forrest creature at the exact same time with equal damage.
 Gives right player the kill.
+   - Both players will get 100% of the gold.
 - Missing cast times and some invalid durations in the Statement.

 Fixed: